Cairn Valley Light Railway: Early proposals

 The Glasgow and South Western Railway (G&SWR) fully opened its main line between Glasgow and Carlisle via Dumfries in 1850, revolutionising transport facilities at the places served.
 Communities that were by-passed began to feel disadvantages of not having a railway connection.

 As early as 1865 a branch railway to Moniaive was proposed: the G&SWR paid two-thirds of the cost of a survey.
 In 1867 a determined effort was made to start construction.
 The cost of a line connecting Moniaive to the G&SWR was estimated at £66,000, but local promoters only got commitment to £20,150 in subscriptions.
 They approached the G&SWR with a request to subscribe the difference, but the G&SWR took the view that any advantages would come to the inhabitants themselves, and it was for them to put up the money.
 The scheme came to nothing.
-A further scheme was proposed in 1872, the Glencairn Railway from Auldgirth to Moniaive; this scheme obtained an act of Parliament authorising it, but was unable to raise the needed capital.
+A further scheme was proposed in 1872, the Glencairn Railway from Auldgirth to Moniaive; this scheme obtained an act of Parliament authorising it, the Glencairn Railway Act 1872 (35 & 36 Vict. c. clxxvi), but was unable to raise the needed capital.
 Another unsuccessful proposal followed in 1879.

 In 1896 two proposed lines were put forward; they planned different routes.
 One would strike east following the valley of the Shinnel Water to connect with the G&SWR main line at Thornhill; this was the shortest path to the main line, but would involve challenging gradients.
 The second proposed to descend south-south-east with the Cairn Water and the Cluden Water to join the G&SWR a short distance north of Dumfries, near Holywood.
 While also having significant gradients this route would be more moderate, and involved easier civil engineering, and had the advantage of reaching close to the County Burgh.